ABOUT SHARON

 Elected as a Fellow of the Royal Society of Arts (2022).

-Current research interests:
+Current research/ teaching interests:

 The post-Heroic Journey, including the Fairy-tale Heroine’s Journey

-Ecofeminist analyses of European, especially Celtic, myth and folklore
+Ecofeminist analysis of European myth and folklore

-Older women in European myth and folklore
+Archetypal analysis of women at midlife and beyond in European myth and folklore

 I’m currently teaching an online Graduate Certificate in ‘Finding Ourselves in Fairy Tales: A Narrative Psychological Approach’ at Pacifica Graduate Institute, Santa Barbara, CA.